 A deep detox for skin, charcoal works to remove unwanted oil, cleanses pores, and leaves skin feeling purified.
 So if you don’t have oily or acne-prone skin, it can still benefit you, helping to counteract blackheads, occasional spots or dull skin.

 When it comes to regularly using charcoal, skin benefits don’t stop there either.
 If pollution is a concern (more than likely if you’re living in an urban area or city), charcoal could be your best defence.
 Particles in the polluted air settle onto your skin.
-Charcoal draws these out, helping to counteract dull and congested skin.
+Charcoal draws these out, helping to counteract dull and congested skin and for some people is the answer to how to get better skin texture.

 What is activated charcoal?